Key Takeaways

 Be wary of any retailers willing to sell you a CPAP without a prescription.
 The CPAP units they’re selling may not be FDA-approved.

-Getting a CPAP prescription starts with recognizing the symptoms of sleep apnea and making an appointment to see your doctor.
+Getting a CPAP prescription starts with recognizing the symptoms of sleep apnea.
 Obstructive sleep apnea (OSA) is the most common type of sleep apnea.
 Symptoms include:

 • Frequent and severe snoring